corda/corda/docs/source/cordapp-advanced-concepts.rst

 These options have pros and cons, which are now discussed:

-The first approach is fairly straight forward and does not require any additional setup.
+The first approach is fairly straightforward and does not require any additional setup.
 Just declaring a `compile` dependency will by default bundle the dependency with the CorDapp.
 One obvious drawback is that CorDapp JARs can grow quite large in case they depend on large libraries.
 Other more subtle drawbacks will be discussed below.